It’s not too late to book a campsite for the Victoria Day long weekend!

 Rushing River is a favourite family camping destination with beaches, playgrounds, hiking trails and endless opportunities for exploring.

-The on-site travel trailer includes dinette, couch slide, screened in add-a-room, cook stove, fridge, air conditioner, heater, shower and two sinks with potable water.
+The on-site travel trailer includes dinette, couch slide, screened in add-a-room, cook stove, fridge, air conditioner, heater, and two sinks with potable water.

 Rushing River is 2.5 hours from Winnipeg.